Study Show Far Fewer Toxins in Electronic Cigarettes as Opposed to Tobacco

 Recently published in the New Zealand Medical Journal, a research study performed by Dr. Murray Laugensen demonstrated that electronic cigarettes contain barely a fraction of the toxins found in their tobacco counterparts.
 The study involved 14 different brands of e-cigarettes that contain nicotine and trace amounts of known toxins.
 The result of the findings helped confirm one that was published in 2008 when electronic cigarettes were first being marketed.

-The lab testing demonstrated that e-cigs which were purchased in 2013 demonstrated a toxicity level about 200 times less than their tobacco counterparts.
-Specifically, the toxin aldehydes which includes acetaldehyde, acrolein and formaldehyde was present in Marlboro cigarettes over 200 times the amount as compared to an e-cig.
+The lab testing demonstrated that e-cigs which were purchased in 2013 demonstrated a toxicity level of about 200 times less than their tobacco counterparts.
+Specifically, the toxin aldehydes which includes acetaldehyde, acrolein, and formaldehyde was present in Marlboro cigarettes over 200 times the amount as compared to an e-cig.
 Furthermore, e-cigarettes themselves have greatly reduced the toxicity factor of aldehydes by up to 73% from 2008 as well, making them even safer than before.

-While the study did show trace amount of toxins in e-cigs, they were of extremely low levels, especially when compared to tobacco products.
-Furthermore, those who have opposed electronic cigarettes as a safe alternative to tobacco have pointed out the presence of monoethylene and diethalyne in the vapor produced by e-cigs.
-During this particular study, neither of the toxins where found to be present in any measurable amount.
+While the study did show a trace amount of toxins in e-cigs, they were of extremely low levels, especially when compared to tobacco products.
+Furthermore, those who have opposed electronic cigarettes as a safe alternative to tobacco have pointed out the presence of monoethylene and diethylene in the vapor produced by e-cigs.
+During this particular study, neither of the toxins was found to be present in any measurable amount.
 This arguably comes as a big blow to opponents of the e-cigarette movement, many of which come from the tobacco industry that is seeing its profits start to dwindle further with their former clients switching to e-cigs.

-While this does not mean that e-cigs are complete toxin-free in all cases, using all-natural e-liquids or herbs that are free of any toxins or carcinogens.
+While this does not mean that e-cigs are complete toxin-free in all cases, using all-natural e-Liquid or herbs that are free of any toxins or carcinogens.
 It is fair to say that e-cigs have caused very few unwanted side effects at least in their short time on the market and they contain far fewer toxins and carcinogens than tobacco products.